Back to BlogCompliance

 • Fire safety issues: Non-functional equipment, blocked exits

-How Software Helps with NABH
+How Hospital Management Software Helps with NABH Compliance

-• Automatic documentation: EMR ensures complete patient records
+• Automatic documentation: EMR ensures complete patient records across all 15 HMS modules

-• Consent tracking: Digital consents with timestamps
+• Consent tracking: Digital consents with timestamps and e-signatures

-• Medication management: Drug interaction alerts, unit dose tracking
+• Medication management: Drug interaction alerts, unit dose tracking via integrated pharmacy module

-• Audit trails: Complete history of all actions
+• Audit trails: Complete history of all actions — critical for Chapter IMS

-• Quality indicators: Automated calculation and dashboards
+• Quality indicators: Automated calculation and dashboards for CQI chapter

 NABH Accreditation Costs